Invisible Perturbations: Physical Adversarial Examples Exploiting the Rolling Shutter Effect: Experiments

 \subsection{Physical Results}

-We characterize the performance of the attack algorithm across various camera configurations and environmental conditions.
-Overall, we find that the physical world results generally follow the trend of simulation results, implying that computing a successful simulation result will likely lead to a good physical success rate. \figref{fig:sim-phy} visually confirms that the simulated image is close to the physical one.
-To ensure the baseline imaging condition is valid, for all physical testing conditions, we capture images of the victim object under the same exposure and ambient light and similar viewpoints.
+We characterize the attack algorithm's performance across various camera configurations and environmental conditions.
+We find that the physical world results generally follow the trend of simulation results, implying that computing a successful simulation result will likely lead to a good physical success rate. \figref{fig:sim-phy} confirms that the simulated image is visually similar to the physical one.
+To ensure the baseline imaging condition is valid, for all physical testing conditions, we capture images of the victim object under the same exposure, and similar ambient light and viewpoints.
 All of the baseline images are correctly classified as the object (e.g., coffee mug) with an average confidence of $68\%$.

 \paragraph{Effect of Exposure.} We first explore the range of camera exposure values in which our attack would be effective. \figref{fig:conv-exposure} shows the effect of various common exposure settings on the attack's efficacy.
 We observe that the attack performs relatively well --- approximately $94\%$ targeted attack success rate with $67\%$ confidence --- at exposures $1/750$s and shorter.
-However, as exposures get longer the efficacy of the attack degrades and it stops working at exposures longer than $1/250$s.
+However, as exposures get longer the efficacy of the attack degrades and it stops working at exposures longer than $1/250$\textit{s}.
 This confirms our hypothesis that longer exposures begin to approximate the global shutter effect.
-At the top of~\figref{fig:conv-exposure} we show sample images at different exposure values.
-Based on the exposure results, we select a setting of $1/2000$s for the following experiments.
+Based on the exposure results, we select a setting of $1/2000$\textit{s} for the following experiments.

 \paragraph{Ambient Lighting.} Attack performance depends on the lighting condition.
 We have experimentally observed that EoT under widely-varying lighting conditions does not converge for our attack.
 We emulate different ambient light conditions by controlling the LED output intensity as a fraction of total ambient lighting.
-We compute different signals for different ambient light condition and show their attack efficacy at an exposure of $1/2000s$ in~\figref{fig:ambient-light}.
+We compute different signals for different ambient light condition and show their attack efficacy at an exposure of $1/2000$\textit{s} in~\figref{fig:ambient-light}.
 As expected the attack performs better as relative strength of LEDs compared to the ambient light is higher.